ardatan/graphql-mesh/.changeset/bright-bags-care.md

 - Respect the mime types defined in the OpenAPI document.
 Now it creates a union for each mime type defined in the document, and resolve it by the mime type.
 - Respect JSON examples given in the OpenAPI document correctly even if they are strings with JSON content.
 - Normalize(lowercase header names) and merge final operation headers correctly from different places `operationHeaders` from the bundle and configuration plus `headers` defined for that specific operation.
+- Do not ignore operationHeaders defined in the configuration even if there are some already defined in the bundle

 **BREAKING CHANGES:**